CSCS

 Anterior of thigh and hip flexor: Side quadriceps stretch

-Pull the heel toward the glutes.
+Pull your heel toward your glutes.

-Keep the knees together and hips aligned.
+Keep your knees together and your hips aligned.

 Side quadriceps stretch